Imperial (automobile): 1975 (Series 5Y-M)

 A bolder waterfall grille appeared in 1975, one of the few changes for the model year.
 The front bumper received slots to aid in engine cooling, and a few other detail improvements were made.

 This was to be the last model year of the independent Imperial marque, with only 8,830 1975 models sold.
+This year they brought back the Crown name.
+Offered only as a coupe, and the major difference is the Crown Coupe came with an opera window compared to the LeBaron regular coupe window.
 The last Imperial, a black LeBaron hardtop, rolled out of the factory on 12 June 1975.
-However, only the name disappeared, as the same basic car was offered rather more cheaply, less some of the Imperial’s features, as the Chrysler New Yorker Brougham for model years 1976 through 1978.
+However, only the name disappeared, as the same basic car was offered rather more cheaply, less some of the Imperial's features, as the Chrysler New Yorker Brougham for model years 1976 through 1978.